 Test Lab uploads the selected APK and automatically begins running a Robo test on it.

-To run an unlimited number of tests daily, upgrade to the Blaze pricing plan.
-To learn more about daily usage limits on the Spark pricing plan, and about how usage-based billing is calculated on the Blaze plan, see Test Lab quota and billing.
+To increase the number of tests you can run on a daily basis, upgrade to the Blaze pricing plan.
+To learn more about daily usage quotas, and about how usage-based billing is calculated on the Blaze plan, see Test Lab quota and billing.

 If you want to test your app even more thoroughly and frequently, you can use Test Lab with continuous integration systems.
 You can also use Test Lab to run instrumented tests that you write specifically to test your app, and you can run these tests from the Firebase console, the gcloud command line, and directly from Android Studio.